 The word is out.
 You can watch TV without cable and still enjoy your favorite shows without paying thousands to cable and satellite TV companies.
 Watching NFL football without cable is no exception.
-While the “Watch NFL without Cable” section gives you the best overview, I put links to jump to specific sections of the article below.
+While the “Watch NFL without Cable” section gives you the best overview, I do go into more detail later in the article.

 Watch NFL Without Cable

-Basically, Sunday day games will air on FOX and CBS.
+The first game of the season is Thursday, September 6th at 8:20 as the Eagles and Falcons do battle.
+This game will air nationally on NBC.
+After this first game, Sunday day games will air on Fox and CBS.
 Sunday Night Football will air on NBC.
-While Monday Night Football will require ESPN.
-Meanwhile, Thursday Night games will air games on a mix of NBC and CBS.
-However, all those games will be simulcast on NFL Network.
+Monday Night Football will require ESPN.
+Meanwhile, Thursday Night games will air games on NFL Network.
+However, some of those games will be simulcast on Fox on certain weeks.
 In the summary below I’ll cover the cheapest way to line up all these networks.

-You can get full access to ESPN and NFL Network online and tons more sports content through Sling TV.
+If the NFL Network is a must then you may want to try Sling TV.
+However, they do not carry Fox and NBC in nearly as many markets as Hulu does.
 ESPN is available through Sling TV’s Orange Package, while NFL Network is available on their Blue Package.
 Both packages cost $40 per month and will give you Monday and Thursday Night football via ESPN and NFL Network without requiring a cable TV or satellite subscription.
 You can sign up here and get a free Roku, or you can simply try their 7-day free Trial.

 The Blue Package also offers live FOX and NBC in select markets.
 Be sure to check out my review of Sling TV for more information.